USEPA/e-manifest/README.md

 ## Project History
 In 2014 and 2015 EPA developed a technical architecture for e-Manifest.

 Between July of 2015 and March of 2016 EPA developed an inital prototype.
-The initial prototype has been decomissioned, but you can see the code for it at (https://github.com/18F/e-manifest).
+The initial prototype has been decommissioned, but you can see the code for it at (https://github.com/18F/e-manifest).
 If you want to see how the initial prototype was built see [the legacy Trello board »](https://e-manifest.epa.gov)

 Since April of 2016 e-Manifest has been leveraging modules within the RCRAInfo V6 application, taking advantage of reusing the data and technology that already existed in RCRAInfo.